vimalkantht/PDF-Analysis-Tool/README.md

 This project demonstrates the use of LangChain and Google Generative AI models to interact with PDF documents.
 Specifically, it allows users to extract information from a PDF file and answer  queries.

+This project harnesses the synergy of Python programming, Streamlit, PyPDF2, and LangChain integrated with Google Generative AI for advanced natural language processing (NLP).
+Focused on text mining and information retrieval, we utilize vector embeddings and FAISS for fast approximate nearest neighbors search, enhancing efficiency.
+API integration, managed through environment variables with dotenv, ensures secure access to Google API for seamless data extraction.
+Implementing text chunking, our project exemplifies version control in Git, facilitating collaborative development and precise management of code version

 Files Required
 app.py: Python script to interact with PDF files using LangChain and Google Generative AI models.